 Cindy Anderson graduated from Michigan Tech in 1984 with a bachelor’s degree in electrical engineering.
 She later received a MS in Engineering Management in 1988 from Santa Clara University.
 In 1992, she joined Cornerstone Imaging in San Jose, Calif., and became the vice president of quality and information systems, steering the company through its growth from $14 million to $100 million in revenues and from a small start-up to an IPO.
 Several years following the successful IPO, she left Cornerstone to join the software company Actionpoint, also in San Jose, as the vice president of operations.
 Meanwhile, she co-founded BigCeramicStore.com, a successful internet retailer of ceramic . . .

 Donald Anderson completed his baccalaureate degree in civil engineering in 1966.
 He started his career with the Michigan Department of Transportation as a Survey Crew Chief and Lead Inspector.
 In 1969 he shifted his focus to estimating and bidding on bridge and highway construction projects with Midwest Bridge Co.
 After seven years with Midwest Bridge he joined the John Bemis Company with a focus on Highway Signing and Traffic Safety.
 However, in 1977 he returned to bridge construction with C-Way Construction Co. based in western Michigan.
 At C-Way he was Chief Engineer and responsible for all estimating, bidding, and project management.
-In 1986, when C-Way suspended operations in Michigan, Anderson . . .
+In 1986, when C-Way suspended operations in Michigan, Anderson and a partner, . . .

 Gary Anderson, a leader in industry, has stood on the shoulders of giants—that is, his parents, whom he speaks of with fondness and admiration.
 Anderson grew up in Ishpeming on Michigan’s iron range.
 His grandfather was killed in a mining accident, so his father had to quit school at age 15 and go to work in the mines to support the family.
 When his parents started their own family, they worked their hearts out for their children.
 His mother wanted to make sure he had a good education; his father wanted him to have a better life than he had.
 "They never had anything beyond the basics," Anderson recalls, and he’s amazed yet at their . . .

 Mr. Richard O. Anderson, a 1971 civil engineering graduate of Michigan Tech, is President of SOMAT Engineering, Inc., in Taylor, MI.
 After receiving his baccalaureate degree, he continued on and received his M.S. degree in civil engineering from Michigan Tech in 1972, with a specialty in geotechnical engineering.
 Mr. Anderson returned to school after five years of consulting practice and received his M.B.A. from the University of Michigan in 1977.
-In the 24 years following graduation from Tech, his consulting assignments have included over 5000 geotechnical investigations for major commercial and industrial structures throughout the Midwest, nuclear power plants, and a liquefied natural . . .
+In the 24 years following graduation from Tech, his consulting assignments have included over 5000 geotechnical investigations for major commercial and industrial structures throughout the Midwest, nuclear power plants, and a liquefied natural gas plant in . . .

 Retired President and Chief Operating Officer, Hanna Mining Company Chairman and Chief Operating Officer, Iron Ore Company of Canada Robert Anderson earned a BS in Mining Engineering from Michigan Tech and received an Honorary Doctorate of Engineering in 1978.
 He also holds an Honorary Doctorate of Laws from St. Francis Xavier University.
 He began his career with Hanna in 1947 and held many positions before his promotion in 1978 to President and CEO.
 Anderson served during World War II as 1st Lieutenant in the Army Air Force.
 He received the Michigan Tech Board of Trustees Silver Medal in 1971.
 He is a member of the Michigan Tech . . .